 Skin Cancer

-Skin cancer, including melanoma, is New Zealand's most common cancer.
-It is estimated that skin cancers account for 80% of all new cancers each year.
+Skin cancer is very common - it is estimated that skin cancers account for 80% of all new human cancers each year in Aotearoa New Zealand.

 Skin cancer is the uncontrolled growth of abnormal skin cells.